The Health Benefits of Sourdough Bread

 I have been getting curious though, about making my own sourdough starter and baking bread myself.
 I found a website called sourdough.co.uk with great information on how to make your own sourdough starter and bake your own bread.
 It does not seem too difficult at all, you just need some patience.
 Once I’ve made the bread, I’ll make sure to keep you updated!

 There are some tools you need before you start baking the bread.
-One of the starter packs as listed below, you can buy on amazon.
+One of the options is to buy a starter pack on amazon.
 This will get you ready to go.
 But a good piece of cloth and a ceramic or glass bowl should probably also do the trick.

 Do let me know if you get to the sourdough baking before me though, and please share your best advice!
 I’m very curious about everyone’s results!